twiesing/http-proxy-logger/README.md

 # HTTP proxy logger
-This is HTTP proxy which prints http requests and responses to console including http body.
+This is HTTP proxy which prints HTTP requests and responses to the console, including their bodies.
+Responses compressed with `gzip` or `deflate` are automatically decompressed in the logs for readability.
 For example:
 ```
 2021/05/05 03:50:44 ---REQUEST 3---